parsaeisa/Notes/public knowledge/Watch.md

 # Watch

 Your first objectives:
-- Offer watches to buy based on budget.
+- Offer watches to buy based on budget & style.
 - Know components of a watch.

 ## New names